ykoksen/unused-task-warning/README.md

 		{
 			ICallee xxx = new Callee();

-			xxx.SolveProblemAsync(); // This is most likely an undesired fire and forget.
+			// This analyser will give a warning at the following line xxx.SolveProblemAsync(); // This is most likely an undesired fire and forget.

 			return xxx.ProblemSolved; // Will return false - we expected it to return true }